Cat senses: Hearing

 When listening for something, a cat's ears will swivel in that direction; a cat's ear flaps (pinnae) can independently point backwards as well as forwards and sideways to pinpoint the source of the sound.
 Cats can judge within 3 in the location of a sound being made 1 yd away—this can be useful for locating their prey.

-It is a common misconception that all white cats with blue eyes are deaf.
-This is not true, as there are many blue-eyed cats with perfect hearing.
-However, white cats with blue eyes do have slightly higher incidences of genetic deafness than white cats of other eye colors.
+It is a common misconception that all white cats with blue eyes are deaf, but white cats with blue eyes do have slightly higher probability of genetic deafness than white cats of other eye colors.
 White cats having one blue and one other-colored eye are called "odd-eyed" and may be deaf on the same side as the blue eye.
-This is the result of the yellow iris pigmentation rising to the surface of only one eye, as blue eyes are normal at birth before the adult pigmentation has had a chance to express itself in the eye(s).

 Smell

 A domestic cat's sense of smell is 9-16 times as strong as humans'.
 Cats have a larger olfactory epithelium than humans (about 20 cm2), meaning that cats have a more acute sense of smell.
 In fact, cats have an estimated 45 to 200 million odor-sensitive cells in their noses, whereas humans only have 10 million odor-sensitive cells (known as "olfactory receptor neurons", or "ORNs").
 Cats also have a scent organ in the roof of their mouths called the vomeronasal (or Jacobson's) organ.
 When a cat wrinkles its muzzle, lowers its chin, and lets its tongue hang a bit, it is opening the passage to the vomeronasal.
 This is called gaping.
 It is equivalent to the Flehmen response in other animals, such as dogs, horses and big cats.